-Aus 5.2 If a response from the entity's external or internal legal counsel contains a material disagreement with management's original evaluation of a particular matter, the auditor shall seek discussions with management and the entity's legal counsel, unless management subsequently agrees with the legal counsel's evaluation.

-(Ref: Para.
-Aus A8.3-Aus A8.6)
+Aus 6.2 If a response from the entity's legal counsel contains a material disagreement with management's original evaluation of a particular matter, the auditor shall seek discussions with management and the entity's legal counsel, unless management subsequently agrees with the legal counsel's evaluation.
+(Ref.
+Para.
+Aus A8.3-Aus A8.10)